Fracas! Improv Festival

-The Fracas!
-Improv Festival (commonly known as Fracas!) is a three-day (formerly a two-day) annual improvisational theatre festival held at The University of Southern California in Los Angeles, California.
-The festival is hosted by Second Nature Improv, one of USC's improv troupes.
-In addition to performances, the festival hosts discussion panels with professional improvisers currently working in television, film, and/or theatre, as well as improv workshops.
+The FRACAS!
+Improv Festival (commonly known as FRACAS!) is a multi-day annual improvisational theatre festival held at The University of Southern California in Los Angeles, California.
+The festival is hosted by Second Nature Improv, USC’s premiere long-form improv troupe.
+In addition to performances, the festival hosts celebrity guests, panels, and Q&As with professional improvisers currently working in television, film, and/or theatre, as well as improv workshops led by improv professionals.
 While the performances and panels are open to the public, workshops are available only to registered festival participants.